Learn how to set up and customize data exports from your Shopify store to Google Sheets with SyncRange.

 custom.segment, custom.brand).namespace.key).For each data tab, you can choose how to handle the exported data:

 The append option is particularly useful for building historical datasets over time.
-When enabled, new data will be added to existing rows rather than replacing them.
+When enabled, each export adds new rows to the destination and leaves existing rows.
+When disabled, the destination is fully refreshed and existing data is removed.

 Use the append option for data you want to track over time (like orders or sales metrics), and use replace for data that represents current state (like inventory or product details).